Another Round (podcast): Guests

 In addition to Coates and Clinton, Another Round episodes featured many episodes with interviews of notable guests including New York Times best-selling author Roxane Gay, Hamilton writer and star Lin-Manuel Miranda, comedian Margaret Cho, writer and First Lady of New York City Chirlane McCray, and NPR's Audie Cornish.
-Many others have become well-known in the time after the interviews, such as writer and comedian Issa Rae and musical artist Lizzo.
+Many others have become well known in the time after the interviews, such as writer and comedian Issa Rae and musical artist Lizzo.

 Segments

 In addition to interviews and Stacy's Career Corner, segments on Another Round included Drunken Debates, Tracy's Animal Corner, Is This Real Life?, What Had Happened Was, Rapid Fire ("Pew Pew Pew!"), Nichole's Nookie Nook, Tracy's Joke Time, and White Devil's Advocate.
 At the end of every episode, there is also the repeating segment where the hosts would "buy a round" for something or someone that they appreciate.

 Production team

 Buzzfeed's Tracy Clayton and Heben Nigatu hosted Another Round.
 Occasional guest hosts sat in for Nigatu after she joined The Late Show with Stephen Colbert staff in July 2016.
-The then Buzzfeed Managing Editor for Mobile News, Stacy-Marie Ishmael, hosted Stacy's Career Corner as a recurring guest.
+Stacy-Marie Ishmael, Buzzfeed's Managing Editor for Mobile News, hosted Stacy's Career Corner as a recurring guest.

-Another Round was one of five podcasts formerly produced by BuzzFeed's audio team.
+Another Round was one of five podcasts produced by BuzzFeed's audio team.
 Producers included Jenna Weiss-Berman, Eleanor Kagan, Julia Furlan and Meg Cramer, collectively referred to as the Pod Squad.